MarioSMB/datapacks/create_netherrack/README.md

 # data pack info
-Implements a suggestion from the Create Discord: Netherrack can be crafted by pressing lava, 2 nether warts and a cobblestone block
+Implements a suggestion from the Create Discord: Netherrack can be crafted by pressing lava, 2 nether warts and a basalt block